 We’ve all heard the term “kosher” associated with Jewish foods.
 Kosher means “fit.”
-Kosher food is “fit to eat” once it passes certain technical and dietary regulations which avoid prohibited foods.
+Kosher food is “fit to eat” once it passes certain technical and dietary regulations that avoid prohibited foods.
 It is often certified kosher by rabbinical authorities.

 While the foods served during Passover vary, there are foods that you won’t find on a traditional Passover Seder table.
 The customary restricted foods do vary around the world.
 In a nutshell, the widely followed Passover dietary restrictions prohibit the consumption of these foods:

 - Leavening agents (baking powder or soda, and yeast.)
 This represents the hasty departure and deliverance of the Jews from ancient Egyptian.
-They were instructed not to wait for bread to rise before leaving.
+They were instructed not to wait for the bread to rise before leaving.

 - Ordinary Grains (Only Kosher matzo, unleavened bread is served at Passover.)